ipuhakka/BetAI/Documentation/Diary.md

 Change was implemented, unused functions in DB-class deleted, tests ported for new class, and tests run OK.

-**4.10.2018**: Although performance was raised yeasterday, it still needs honing in order for the simulation to be faster.
+**4.10.2018**: Although performance was raised yesterday, it still needs honing in order for the simulation to be faster.

 Created Master-class, which runs the simulation.

+Implemented MatchData structure to match simulation: Now, instead of getting previous matches and goal averages for each simulated match individually, they are searched only once, according to the needs of the node with biggest SimulationSampleSize.
+Individual nodes then cut these readily made arrays of matches into sized chunks that they need.
+Now, matchData is not searched by lists but by structure.
+Many of the list operations were also converted for array use instead of lists.

+Now, from initial 13-15 second runtime for node, algorithm got down to 1.5 seconds time by yesterdays changes, and after this performance refactoring it now takes anything from 0.2ms - 30ms.
+This cuts the performance of fitness evaluation for 2000 nodes from 7-9 hours to < 1 minute.
+Goal set acceptable was one evalution per second, but now the system is clearly above that.